Writing: Colin Le Sueur

 Apple, dried: A slice of one of Iðunn’s apples, dried in the sun.
 Eating one clears 1 point of Fatigue

-Bleached jawbone: Cleaned human jawbone; low chance of communing with the spirits of your ancestors (1 on a d20) or summoning a vengeful spirit (20 on a d20)
+Bleached jawbone: Cleaned human jawbone; low chance to commune with the spirits of your ancestors (1 on a d20) or summon a vengeful spirit (20 on a d20)

 Fire oil: Faded glass bottle filled with viscous orange liquid; breaks when thrown and erupts into flame for d8 blast damage

 Memento of defeat: Broken and rusted sword; by holding and focusing on past failures lose all your held souls and awaken at the last bonfire rested at

 Runic focus: Hand-carved from ash wood, decorated with runes; can be any number of shapes associated with the gods and bestows different powers accordingly

 Sacred waters: Water from the well of fate; drink to regain 8 Res or throw to cause d10 blast damage to undead

 Sacrificial bundle: Crude figure of a person made from moss, twine, and ash; burn at a bonfire to restore 1 point of Vigour

 Skeleton key: Ancient key crafted from the finger bones of a thief; low chance of opening any locked door (1-2 on a d20, breaks on a 20)